jamie-allen/sdisruptor/presentation/preso/presentation.md

 * Variables shouldn't share a cache line

 !SLIDE transition=fade
-.notes Compulsory, happens the first time a datum is accessed, can be ameliorated through pre-fetching Capacity, happens due to the finite space of a cache.
+.notes Compulsory/Cold, happens the first time a datum is accessed, can be ameliorated through pre-fetching Capacity, happens due to the finite space of a cache regardless of associativity or block size.
+Just not there because there is no room, you're using a lot of data at once.
 CPU caches almost always have every line filled, almost every allocation requires eviction
-Conflict, avoidable if the cache had not evicted an entry earlier (a victim, which can also be cached in a "victim cache") Mapping, due to associativity of data
+Conflict, avoidable if the cache had not evicted an entry earlier (a victim, which can also be cached in a "victim cache") Mapping, due to degree of associativity of data (if data can go anywhere, as opposed to direct mapped where it must go in a specific memory space)
 Replacement, due to eviction choice of the replacement policy such as LRU (perfect replacement policy: an oracle that looks into the future to find a cache entry which is actually not going to be hit)

 # Cache Misses

-* Compulsory
+* Compulsory/Cold
 * Capacity
 * Conflict
 	* Mapping